-Student Advisement Center
+Student Advising and Counseling Center

-The Student Advisement Center offers professional counseling services free of charge to all full and part-time students.
-From the moment a new student enrolls in his or her first course, to the day a graduate moves on to a career or transfer college, the Student Advisement Center staff fosters personal growth, educational development and career and life planning.
+The Student Advising and Counseling Center offers professional counseling services free of charge to all full and part-time students.
+From the moment a new student enrolls in his or her first course, to the day a graduate moves on to a career or transfer college, the Student Advising and Counseling Center staff fosters personal growth, educational development and career and life planning.
 Hours and information on the Center are available at sussex.edu.

-Students are encouraged to visit any time.
+Students are encouraged to visit any time or make an appointment through our website.
 Workshops and support groups are offered throughout the semester.

-The Student Advisement Center offers the following:
+The Student Advising and Counseling Center offers: